kirstvh/BioCCP.jl/README.md

 BioCCP contains functions for calculating minimum sample sizes and related statistics:
 - `expectation_minsamplesize`
-- std_minsamplesize
+- `std_minsamplesize`
-- success_probability
+- `success_probability`
-- expectation_fraction_collected
+- `expectation_fraction_collected`
-- prob_occurence_module
+- `prob_occurence_module`

-For more informatio about the implementation of the functions, please consult the docs.
+For more info about the implementation of the functions, please consult the docs.

-The Pluto notebook provides an interactive illustration of these functionalities and allows to make calculations for specific settings.
+The **Pluto notebook** provides an interactive illustration of these functionalities and allows to make calculations for specific settings.